Floridair Airlines

 Great Recession and Cargo Division Selloff

-When losses began to occur due to the Great Recession of 2008-2009, Mr Hewett responded by looking for ways to quickly reduce costs.
-In early 2009 he retired the last of the airline’s Boeing 757 passenger jets, as well as the company’s vintage Boeing 707-320B and DC-8 freighters, while also cutting back on some scheduled flights.
+When financial headwinds arrived due to the Great Recession of 2008-2009, Mr Hewett responded by looking for ways to quickly reduce costs.
+In early 2009 he retired the last of the airline’s Boeing 757-200 passenger jets, as well as the company’s now-vintage Boeing 707-320CF and Douglas DC-8-73CF and Douglas DC-8-53CF freighters, while also cutting back on scheduled routes that were not sufficiently profitable.

-In the Summer of 2009, Mr Hewett arranged to sell off Floridair’s entire cargo division to PDQ Express Aviation (now known as PDQ Aviation), thereby giving PDQ a more significant presence in southern Florida while infusing Floridair with more cash.
-As a result, Floridair managed to tough out the Great Recession and its lingering after effects without laying off a single employee.
+During the summer of 2009, Mr Hewett arranged to sell off Floridair’s entire cargo division to PDQ Express Aviation (now known as PDQ Aviation).
+This gave PDQ a more significant presence in southern Florida while infusing Floridair with some much needed cash.
+Because of the sale, Floridair managed to tough out the Great Recession and its lingering after effects without having to lay off a single employee.

-With plans to reinvigorate Floridair’s fleet, during the Farnborough Air Show in 2012 Ken Hewett placed orders for the recently launched Boeing 737 MAX 8 and Boeing 737 MAX 9.
-It was a very substantial order, intended to replace the company’s current fleet of 737NGs while allowing the company to further expand the reach of its scheduled and charter operations.
+Looking to reinvigorate Floridair’s fleet, during the Farnborough Air Show in 2012 Mr Hewett placed early orders for the recently launched Boeing 737 MAX 8 and Boeing 737 MAX 9.
+It was a very substantial order, intended to replace the company’s entire fleet of existing 737NGs while giving the company an opportunity to further expand its scheduled and charter operations.

-In April 2013, fulfilling his promise to Charlie Crockett, Ken Hewett resigned as CEO of Floridair when Mr Crockett’s granddaughter, Olivia Crockett-Galanis, reached her 25th birthday.
-Mr Hewett resumed his former role as COO for three more years before retiring from the company in 2016 at the age of 60.
-He currently lives at his ease in South Bimini in the Bahamas.
+In April 2013, honoring his commitment to Charlie Crockett, Ken Hewett resigned as CEO of Floridair when Mr Crockett’s granddaughter, Olivia Crockett-Galanis, reached her 25th birthday - thereby making Ms Crockett-Galanis the youngest airline chief executive in 85 years.
+Mr Hewett quietly resumed his former role as COO.

-As a child, Olivia Crockett-Galanis used to love visiting the cockpits of the company’s Boeing aircraft - particularly the older Boeing 727 trijets, but also the company’s venerable Boeing 707 freighter and Douglas DC-8.
-She was also impressed with the Boeing 767s that she occasionally flew on between Miami and various European cities.
-Often she would help the cabin crew serve passengers as well.
+As a child, Olivia Crockett-Galanis loved to visit the cockpits of the company’s Boeing aircraft - especially the older Boeing 727 trijets, but also the company’s venerable Boeing 707 and Douglas DC-8 freighters.
+Ms Crockett-Galanis was also impressed with the Boeing 767s, which she occasionally flew on between Miami and various European cities.
+Often she would help the cabin crew serve passengers, and she enjoyed spending time riding in the cockpit jump seat, where she would watch the pilots go about their work executing takeoffs and landings.

-During her pre-CEO years she enjoyed spending time riding in the cockpit jump seat, where she would watch the pilots go about their work.
 Such visits were appreciated by both cockpit and cabin crews, who willingly shared their knowledge and experiences with her wherever she flew in those days.
-Having already received her private pilot’s license at age 17, Ms Crockett-Galanis went on to gain her commercial pilot’s license at age 20, then acquire her Airline Transport Pilot certificate at age 24.
+Having already received her private pilot’s license at age 17, at the suggestion of Ken Hewett Ms Crockett-Galanis went on to obtain her commercial pilot’s license at age 20 and then acquire her Airline Transport Pilot certificate at the age of 24.

-Having completed college and gotten married, when Ms Crokett-Galanis turned 25 in April 2013 she became President and CEO of Floridair Airlines.
-Following her grandfather’s advice given shortly before his death, Ms Crockett-Galanis did not take any major decisions as CEO during her first year without first consulting with the more experienced Mr Hewett.
-She continued to visit with company employees at all levels very regularly, and encouraged them to share their concerns and suggestions with her.
+Having completed college and gotten married, when Ms Crokett-Galanis turned 25 in April 2013 she became President and CEO of Floridair Airlines, per the wishes of her late grandfather.
+Following Charlie Crockett’s advice given shortly before his death, Ms Crockett-Galanis did not take any major decisions as CEO during her first year without first consulting with the more experienced Mr Hewett.
+In the meantime she continued to visit regularly with company employees at all levels, and she encouraged them to share their concerns and suggestions with her.

 Replacement of Boeing 767s with Airbus A350s

-Ms Crokett-Galanis started things off by offering new scheduled flights to and from Los Angeles-LAX and San Francisco-SFO.
-She also decided to add Fort Myers-RSW as a destination for scheduled air service from several US cities and Toronto-YYZ.
+Ms Crokett-Galanis started things off by offering new scheduled routes between Miami-MIA and Orlando-MCO «» Los Angeles-LAX and San Francisco-SFO.
+She also added Fort Myers-RSW as a new focus city for scheduled air service from a select of eastern US cities, starting with RSW «» Chicago-MDW and RSW «» Toronto-YYZ.

-However, the recent groundings of the Boeing 787 Dreamliners, which had been in service only two years at that time, suddenly became a prominent issue for her.
+However, the 2013 groundings of the Boeing 787 Dreamliner, which had been in service only two years at that time, suddenly became a prominent issue for her.

-In line with the company’s best practices Ms Crockett-Galanis had always been generally pro-Boeing, and as CEO she was not inclined to consider adopting other types of aircraft.
+In line with the company’s historic practices, Ms Crockett-Galanis had always been generally pro-Boeing, and as CEO she was not inclined to consider adopting other types of aircraft.
 As Charlie Crockett would say, “Let’s not go fixing things that aren’t broken.”

-However, after paying a visit to Boeing’s factories in and around the Seattle area during the spring of 2013 to meet their executives and discuss rescheduling the delivery of Floridair’s 787 aircraft, Ms Crockett-Galanis became apprehensive about the way Boeing went about doing things and the company’s cultural tendencies that were on display during her visit.
-Although she still liked the 737NG generation of aircraft, she became circumspect about the 787.
+However, after paying a visit to Boeing’s factories in and around the Seattle area during the spring of 2013 to meet their executives and discuss rescheduling the delivery of Floridair’s 787 aircraft, Ms Crockett-Galanis became concerned about some of Boeing’s cultural tendencies on display during her visit.
+Although she still liked the 737NG generation of aircraft, she became more circumspect about the 787 and the problems the type was experiencing.

-Though he disagreed with Ms Crockett-Galanis’s decision to adopt the A350, Mr Hewett concluded that she was more than capable of running the company on her own.
-He retired in October 2016.
+Though he disagreed with Ms Crockett-Galanis’s decision to adopt the A350, Mr Hewett concluded that she was more than capable of running the company on her own, and he quietly retired in October 2016.
+He currently lives at his ease in South Bimini in the Bahamas.

-Floridair was set to receive the first of its several Boeing 737 MAX 8s in the summer of 2019.
-Despite her increasing and somewhat instinctive dislike for Boeing, Ms Crockett-Galanis went against those sentiments and held firm on the 737 MAX orders previously set forth by the now-retired Mr Hewett, and she began planning for the company to receive them accordingly.
+Floridair was set to receive the first of several Boeing 737 MAX 8s during the summer of 2019.
+Despite her growing dissatisfaction with Boeing at the time, Ms Crockett-Galanis went against those sentiments and held firm to the 737 MAX orders that were previously set forth by the now-retired Mr Hewett.
+She set about planning for the company to receive them accordingly.

 However, in March 2019, two similar crashes involving the Boeing 737 MAX 8 resulted in the grounding of all 737 MAX aircraft.
-After the 2nd crash occured, Ms Crockett-Galanis again reached out to JetStream Aerospace to discuss how to move the company over to Airbus jets.
+After the 2nd crash occurred, Ms Crockett-Galanis again reached out to JetStream Aerospace, this time to discuss how to go about migrating the company fleet over to Airbus jets.

-At the 2019 Paris Air Show the company abrupted announced plans to cancel all of its Boeing orders, signing agreements with JetStream to facilitate a switch to the Airbus A320neo family of aircraft.
-The company also placed an order with Airbus directly to receive 6 of their new, groundbreaking Airbus A321XLR aircraft.
+At the 2019 Paris Air Show, the company abruptly announced plans to cancel all of its Boeing orders and signed firm agreements with JetStream to facilitate a migration over to the Airbus A320neo family of aircraft.
+The company also placed orders with Airbus directly for another 6 of the new, groundbreaking Airbus A321XLR aircraft, which was scheduled to begin its deliveries during the 2020s.

-The Covid-19 Pandemic complicated operations for a time, forcing Floridair to store away a large share of its 737 fleet and both 767s.
-It also delayed the arrival of the new Airbus jets.
-Acting on timely advice provided by Mr Hewett, Ms Crockett-Galanis offered employees generous early retirement and closed out positions through attrition in a bid to avoid widespread layoffs.
-She also sent several stored 737-800s and all 767s to undergo freighter conversions, then wet-leased them to cargo and package delivery companies.
-These actions helped the company to bring in more income and avoid the risk of failure.
+The Covid19 pandemic forced Floridair to store away a large portion of the company’s Boeing 737 fleet as well as all of its Boeing 767s and Airbus A350s.
+It also forced the carrier to push back delivery of its previously ordered Airbus jets.
+Acting on some timely advice provided by Mr Hewett, Ms Crockett-Galanis offered long-established company employees generous early retirements and closed out some positions through attrition, in a bid to avoid widespread layoffs.
+She also sent several of the stored 737-800s and 767s to undergo freighter conversions, which were then wet-leased out to cargo and package delivery companies.
+These actions helped the company to bring in more income while it also kept its employees busy.

 Destinations